giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/02-moduleResolution-nodenext-tsconfig/README.md

 # 02 The `moduleResolution: nodenext` Option in `tsconfig.json`

 - TypeScript has a `moduleResolution` option in `tsconfig.json`, that enables it to use different module resolution algorithms.
-Most are a relic of a bygone error, but two are really useful:
+Most are a relic of a bygone error, but two are really useful.
+Let's start with...

 - `moduleResolution: nodenext` means that module resolution follows the Node.js resolution algorithm for CommonJS (if it's a CommonJS file) or ESM (if it's an ESM file).